glasgow-ipl/ips-protodesc-code/README.md

  Generating a protocol description
  ---------------------------------

- The `parse-ietf-doc.py` script takes a protocol standards document, generates the intermediary representation, and produces output.
-It can be executed in three modes using the following options :
+ npt can be executed in three modes using the following options :

  1. **All new IETF drafts** : **-nd** [*from*], **--newdraft** [*from*] *Fetch new drafts since the last time tool was executed*.
     Example invocation :
     ```
-    python parse-ietf-doc.py -d <root-dir> --newdraft [from]
+    python npt -d <root-dir> --newdraft [from]
     ```
     If *from* is specified, all new IETF Drafts submitted since time *from* will be downloaded and processed.